 A story of faeries and witches and demons who try to push the seasons around for their own gain, Spinning Silver is a masterpiece of interwoven storylines.
 Heroes all, Miryem, Wanda, and Irina must band together to bring nature back into balance and return peace to their families and their kingdom.

 This book was fabulous.
-Novik’s writing astounds me every time I crack a book.
+Novik’s writing astounds me every time I crack open a book.
 It haunts me well after I’ve closed it, and sticks its nose into whatever projects of my own I’m working on, saying “Ohhh, but can we make this more complicated and awesome?!”
 Which is wonderful, but also frustrating when I’m just outlining.

 This was the second book I’ve read by Novik, the first being Uprooted, which simply took my breath away.
 I think this one was slightly harder to follow, just because it took me a few sentences into each chapter to figure out whose POV we were supposed to be in, because, hey, there are many, and three of them are girls who are all roughly the same age and think in similar ways.
 Nevertheless, I very much appreciated the different personalities and the subtleties in which they were different, and it was most interesting, to me at least, to see three similar people react to things in totally different ways.